 Back to the reality of these difficult times and of this global crisis we are living, that is the height of the crisis that capitalism is constitutively since it was born, i think it is necessary to work on every level and organize to do a new, anarchic International, and in particular, in the light of thoughts and actions by Malatesta and many others, to take the sites of material production in the whole world, because it is even more necessary today than it was when we already tried to do so (in italy, for example, at the height of the Red biennium), mostly due to the ecological and war emergencies which we are facing.

-Since time dedicated to work would be much reduced, and even for this reason we would all be far less stressed, i think it would be smooth enough for each community to take collective decisions and define collective rules regarding its public life in the context of periodic (maybe once every 42 days?), public assemblies based on the consensus method, i.e. assemblies that would last at most a couple of hours (or maybe some 4 hours and 2 minutes?) and, should consensus not be reached within that time period, would continue on the next day, and so on.
+Since time dedicated to work would be much reduced, and even for this reason we would all be far less stressed, i think it would be smooth enough for each community to take collective decisions and define collective rules regarding its public life in the context of periodic (maybe once every 42 days?), public assemblies based on the consensus method, i.e. assemblies that would last at most a couple of hours (or maybe 42 minutes?) and, should consensus not be reached within that time period, would continue on the next day, and so on.

-Any member of the community (which could be anyone having lived there for some 42 days) could participate to assemblies, and i think (but it’s not that important) that at least during an initial phase (may be some 42 months) it could be better if assemblies were held only in written form, by using a simple forum software that would also give the possibility to anyone in the world to read what’s happening or happened during any assemblies in any other community (it would be really good if we all learned to read, write and speak Esperanto, but until then, i think we’d better write in english, or translate the texts to english after the assemblies); so i also think that only during a subsequent phase we could participate to the assemblies in mixed modalities, in presence and in “remote presence”, by audio-video, all recorded.
+Any member of the community (which could be anyone having lived there for some 42 days) could participate to assemblies, and i think (but it’s not that important) that at least during an initial phase (may be some 42 months) it could be better if assemblies were held only in written form, by using a simple forum software that would also give the possibility to anyone in the world to read what’s happening or happened during any assemblies in any other community (it would be really good if we all learned to read, write and speak Esperanto, but until then, i think we’d better write in english, or translate the texts to english after the assemblies, just because it’s the most widespread language); so i also think that only during a subsequent phase we could participate to the assemblies in mixed modalities, in presence and in “remote presence”, by audio-video, all recorded.

 In the context of the community assembly, each community would first define their own rules of living together, and then, from time to time, refine and fine-tune and adapt them to environmental and social changes, and would also take the decisions about what, how much, how to produce in the collective material production places.

-Nobody would be forced to participate to assemblies, but at their ending those who did not participate should inform themselves about the possible modifications and should try as much as possible, like everybody else, to follow them; and when one’s desires or wills entered into contradiction with any rule of coexistence, one should wait for the next assembly to talk about these issues in its context; and when one’s desires or wills entered into contradiction with needs, wills or desires of others, one could decide whether to talk about it in private with those involved, or to wait and discuss collectively about these issues in the context of the subsequent assembly.
+Nobody would be forced to participate to assemblies, but at their ending those who did not participate should inform themselves about possible changes in the rules, and should try as much as possible, like everybody else, to follow them; and when one’s desires or wills entered into contradiction with any rule of coexistence, one should wait for the next assembly to talk about these issues in its context; and when one’s desires or wills entered into contradiction with needs, wills or desires of others, one could decide whether to talk about it privately with those involved, or to wait and discuss collectively about the issue in the context of the subsequent assembly.

 Those who transgressed the rules of their own community or who imposed their wills or their desires to anyone else would give everybody, obviously comprising their possible particular victims, the right to call an extraordinary assembly to be held on the same evening or the subsequent day’s morning, to which the offending ones would be made to participate, if necessary with force (that is, if necessary, by chasing them and dragging them to the assembly by 4 or 5 or some 42 persons at most: nothing more), and should thus confront the whole collectivity and, particularly, the possible specific victims of their imposition; but they would never be punished in any other way.

-It would not be a “perfect world”, it would not be totally devoid, on the reality level, of competitiveness, rivalries, jealousies, envies, etc., but i believe that the violence levels it would produce would not exceed verbal disputes, maybe in particular during the assemblies, and perhaps also brawls and even fistfights; but surely there would be no more wars, no more exploitation of man on man, no more prisons nor parliaments nor senates nor governments nor any of the roles that currently give some the privilege to exploit the others and to decide on their life through fear, extortion, violence, lies and omissions about what can be known, and presumption of truth about what nobody knows yet: their imaginary greatest purposes and higher destinies, be them human or “divine”.
+It would not be a “perfect world”, it would not be totally devoid, on the reality level, of competitiveness, rivalries, jealousies, envies, etc., but i believe that the violence levels it would produce would not exceed verbal disputes and perhaps also brawls and even fistfights, maybe especially during the assemblies; but surely there would be no more wars, no more exploitation of man on man, no more prisons nor parliaments nor senates nor governments nor any of the roles that currently give some the privilege to exploit the others and to decide on their life through fear, extortion, violence, lies and omissions about what can be known, and presumption of truth about what nobody knows yet.

 If a certain community produced or extracted or gathered something missing or lacking in another, the assembly of the latter could contact the first one, assuming it was the nearest one or, at least, some 42 kilometers farther than the nearest one, to request a joint assembly.
 Then, the first community would have some 42 hours to set a date and time for the joint assembly, that should be held within some 42 days since the moment of the request, and after the joint assembly it would not be possible for the latter community to request another to the first, for some other 42 days.
 Any member of the two communities could participate in the joint assembly, to decide about the exchanges or, in cases of emergency, to obtain as a gift, maybe asking, but often it’s not needed, either.